The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 See our article : Loy Kratong, the Festival of Lights

-5 December: King Rama IX's birthday and Father's Day - Public Holiday -
+5 December: Birthday of King Rama IX and Father's Day - Public holiday

-As the king was born on a Monday, the Thai people wear yellow clothes to honour him (see here on colours).
+As the king was born on a Monday, the Thais wear a yellow garment to pay tribute to him (see here on colours).

 See : Birthday of the late King Rama IX and Father's Day in Thailand: 5 December